-It is absolutely impossible for one who is not a Christian to keep the Lord's Sabbath; for, as we have seen, God's rest comes only from His perfect work, which is found only in Christ.
+It is absolutely impossible for one who is not a true Christian to keep the Lord's Sabbath; for, as we have seen, God's rest comes only from His perfect work, which is found only in Christ.
 "We which believe do enter into rest."
-Therefore no Jew, so-called, as distinguished from a believer in Christ, keeps the Sabbath of the Lord, even though he apparently rests on the seventh day of the week.
-His rest is his own rest, and not the rest of the Lord; do you see the difference?
 The Jewish Sabbath falls on the same day of the week as the Sabbath of the Lord, but it is not by any means the same thing.
 It represents only the man himself, and his own work.
 Instead of being the sign of justification by faith in the work of the Lord, it is the sign of self-righteousness, as indicated by the question which the Jews asked of Jesus: "What shall we do, that we might work the works of God?"
 (John 6:28).
 They counted their own works equal to God's works.
 Their obedience was not the obedience of faith, but only of form.
 From such a Sabbath may the Lord deliver us.
 It is from it that we are delivered in the Sabbath of the Lord, for we are saved from our own works, and given the perfect works of the Lord.
-"The seventh day is the Sabbath of the Lord" (Exodus 20:10), but let us beware of making it a mere caricature of rest.
-Let us take it for what it really is: the rest of the Lord.
+"The seventh day is the Sabbath of the Lord," but let us beware of making it a mere caricature of rest.
+Let us take it really is: the rest of the Lord.